 Five (5) day 4 star resort parties (so-called business meetings), usually Harbor Springs, Traverse City or in 2020 on Mackinac Island, private airstrips for the wealthy, weekend overtime for lawn cutting & mulching, compensation for cronies, ad nauseum . . .

-Is this what Michigan is Famous For?
-Detroit largest municipal bankruptcy (html), Flint Lead Poisoning Debacle (html), Michigan State University (MSU) Dr. Larry Nasser abuse (html), University of Michigan (UMich) Dr. Robert E. Andersen abuse (html) (html) (html) (html), now MDOT Tetraethyl (html) Lead (html) & PFAS (html) coverups run by privileged Michigan Department of Transportation (MDOT) and Michigan Aeronautics Commission (MAC) in-house & on-staff Special Interest & Industry Lobbyists.
+Is this what Michigan is Really Famous For?
+Detroit largest municipal bankruptcy (html), Flint Lead Poisoning Debacle (html), Michigan State University (MSU) Dr. Larry Nasser abuse (html), University of Michigan (UMich) Dr. Robert E. Anderson abuse (html) (html) (html) (html), now MDOT Tetraethyl (html) Lead (html) & PFAS (html) coverups run by privileged Michigan Department of Transportation (MDOT) and Michigan Aeronautics Commission (MAC) in-house & on-staff Special Interest & Industry Lobbyists.

 Appears to be a common Michigan Department of Transportation (MDOT) theme & problem as well, nobody can find any accountability anywhere near the MDOT ‘stink’.
 Can someone from the State of Michigan, anyone, PLEASE take some, any responsibility or accountability for something somewhere, anywhere, PLEASE?
 “Hello, Hello anybody home?
 Think McFly think (html)!”